-In fiscal 2018, the Company followed up the previous year's focus to build its development foundation at its Malaysian and Western Australian gold portfolios, including placing the Burnakura Gold Mine in early stage production in West Australia, generating a second cash flow; and further updating the prefeasibility study in order to deliver an execution plan to add additional flotation and BIOX® plants to the existing oxide processing plant at Selinsing Gold Mine in Malaysia, targeting completion in the fourth quarter of fiscal 2018, and place it into construction.
+In fiscal 2018, the Company followed up the previous year's focus to build its development foundation at its Malaysian and Western Australian gold portfolios, including placing the Burnakura Gold Mine in early stage production in West Australia, to generate a second cash flow; and further updating the prefeasibility study in order to deliver an execution plan to add additional flotation and BIOX® plants to the existing oxide processing plant at Selinsing Gold Mine in Malaysia, and place it into construction.
 The success of these two projects would allow the Company to have years of gold production to come.

 In parallel to the above focus, the Company accelerated exploration progress at Peranggih that was established last year through close spaced drilling at Peranggih North, targeting for future trial mining.
 The Peranggih deposit hosted to the North of Buffalo Reef is a highly prospective oxide exploration target.
 Geological evidence and modeling indicate that the Peranggih deposit is located in a similar shearing structure to the Selinsing and Buffalo Reef gold deposits and may have the potential to contain significant oxide feed materials.
-A further drilling program was commenced subsequent to the second quarter.
+A further drilling program was commenced during the third quarter.

-For the three and six months ended December 31, 2017 (in United States dollars, except where noted)
+For the three and nine months ended March 31, 2018 (in United States dollars, except where noted)

-In the second quarter and the year to date of fiscal 2018, Selinsing Gold Mine continued generating free cash.
-The capital resources of the Company has been supported for years by free cash generated from Selinsing Gold Mine production, which have been in turn used to build its strong balance sheet with gold and other metals portfolio at multiple jurisdictions.
-The available free cash generation is declining over the recent past couple of years primarily due to transition from oxide mining to the sulphide mining stage.
-Upon completion of the transition, Selinsing Gold Mine will be expected to provide a six year life of mine as per the prefeasibility study (the 2016 "PFS") (Sedar filed December 2016 under "NI43-101 Technical Report on Selinsing Gold Mine and Buffalo Reef Project", prepared by Snowden Mining Industry Consultants Pty Ltd).
-Felda Block 7 mining commenced in the second quarter is expected to improve cash flow.
-However, cash on hand and free cash flow are inadequate to support the planned capital requirement for growth and the Company is seeking disciplined external financing for its on-going business development.
+In the third quarter and year to date of fiscal 2018, Selinsing Gold Mine continued generating free cash.
+The capital resources of the Company have been supported for years by free cash generated from the Selinsing Gold Mine production, which have been used to build its strong balance sheet with gold and other metals portfolio in multiple jurisdictions.
+The available free cash generation is declining over the past couple of years primarily due to transition from oxide mining to the sulphide mining stage.
+Once transitioned to sulphide mining, the Selinsing Gold Mine is expected to provide a six year life of mine as reported in the most recent prefeasibility study (the 2016 "PFS") (Sedar filed December 2016 under "NI43-101 Technical Report on Selinsing Gold Mine and Buffalo Reef Project", prepared by Snowden Mining Industry Consultants Pty Ltd).
+Felda Block 7 mining has improved cash flow during the quarter, however, cash on hand and free cash flow are inadequate to support the planned capital required for growth and the Company is seeking disciplined external financing for its on-going business development.

-During the second quarter, the development and exploration has consumed \$1.22 million (Q2 fiscal 2017: \$2.13 million) of internal cash resources, comprised of \$0.73 million (Q2 fiscal 2017: \$1.26 million) at Selinsing for mainly exploration at Peranggih, tailings storage facilities upgrades and the Sulphide Project; \$0.43 million (Q2 fiscal 2017: \$0.79 million) at Murchison on development of early stage production, and \$0.06 million (Q2 fiscal 2017: \$0.08 million) at Mengapur on care and maintenance.
+During the third quarter, the development and exploration has consumed \$1.57 million (Q3 fiscal 2017: \$1.05 million) of internal cash resources, comprised of \$1.11 million (Q2 fiscal 2017: \$0.57 million) at Selinsing for mainly exploration at Peranggih, tailings storage facilities upgrades and the Sulphide Project; \$0.42 million (Q3 fiscal 2017: \$0.39 million) at Murchison on development of early stage production, and \$0.05 million (Q3 fiscal 2017: \$0.08 million) at Mengapur on care and maintenance.